clewis53/CaeleyLewis-Capstone2-StoryOfColoradoEducation/README.md

 What is the state of education in Colorado currently and can it be improved for vulnerable students?

 #### Context
-The state board of education wants to make data-driven decisions to improve student’s performance and college-readiness.
+Inspired by the 2013 Kaggle competition, [Visualize the State of Public Education in Colorado](https://www.kaggle.com/competitions/visualize-the-state-of-education-in-colorado/overview/description), hosted by [ColoradoSchoolGrades](https://www.facebook.com/people/Colorado-School-Grades/100080716453043/), we will be creating a mock project that would assist the state board of education to make data-driven decisions to improve student’s performance and college-readiness.
 They are seeking fresh perspectives, so they have made data available for outside parties to create stories from.

 #### Success Criteria
 In our story, we will produce a visually engaging presentation that explains how schools in the state have been performing, makes recommendations for outreach programs for students in minorities and lower-income brackets, demonstrates if expenditures have an affect on performance, and identifies patterns of performance in the statement.